liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-path-handler.md

     There is a [liquibase.resource.AbstractPathHandler](https://javadocs.liquibase.com/liquibase-core/liquibase/resource/AbstractPathHandler.html){:target="_blank"}
     base class you can use which limits the number of methods you must implement.

-## Implementing

-### Empty Constructor

-Like most Liquibase extensions, PathHandler must have an empty constructor.

-### getPriority()

-Returns where your path handler falls in the hierarchy, as described in [the PathHandler overview](index.md#pathhandler-selection).

-### getResource()

-Looks up the given resource and returns it.
-This method should return a resource even if it does not exist, with callers using the `Resource.exists()` method as needed.

-### createResource()

-Creates a new resource at the given path and returns a stream for writing to it.

-If a file already exists at that location, a `java.nio.file.FileAlreadyExistsException` exception should be thrown.

-### getResourceAccessor()

-Constructs a [ResourceAccessor](../add-a-resource-accessor/index.md) for the given path.

-Because ResourceAccessors are used to look up files, the passed path should be a directory or some other "multiple-file" type location such as a zip file.

-## Register your Class

-Like all extensions, your executor must be registered by adding your class name to `META-INF/services/liquibase.resource.PathHandler`

 ## Example Code